 A kid in a mega candy store!
-Yep, that’s what I felt like when I recently visited the Airbus A380 assembly facility in Hamburg.
+Yep, that’s what I felt like when I recently visited the Airbus A380 assembly plant in Hamburg.
 I was invited by Airbus to attend the unveiling of Etihad Airways new livery on their first Airbus A380.
-Aside from the ceremony, I would also get an exclusive peek inside the assembly lines and paint shop.
+Aside from the ceremony, I would also get an exclusive peek inside the assembly facilities and paint shop.
 I started to drool the second I read the invitation, being the aviation geek I am.
 “Erm… yes please!”.

-Inside the Airbus A380 hangar
+Inside the Airbus A380 assembly plant in Hamburg

 The Airbus A380 is the largest commercial liner in service, capable of carrying almost 800 people on two decks.
 Despite its enormous size, it’s incredibly quiet and quite literally takes off like a feather.
 This was a unique opportunity for me to get up close to an Airbus A380 and see how they’re assembled.

 The sun was setting as we drove into A380-land inside the Airbus grounds.
-I jumped off as soon as the bus stopped and followed the guide into the hangar.
+I jumped off as soon as the bus stopped and followed the guide into the A380 hangar.
 I gasped the second I stepped into this massive building.
 The forward and rear fuselage sections of the A380 are produced here and they were HUGE!

 I walked around with great excitement, admiring the machinery and the enormous fuselages.
 One thing I immediately noticed was how squeaky clean the hangar was.
 Despite the presence of heavy machinery, it felt almost like a lab!
 I had the same feeling minutes later when we visited the paint shop – another massive hangar where the A380’s receive their paint job.
 The whole place looked pristine.
 Four coats of paint are applied to each plane – it takes 24 painters 60 minutes to apply a single coat.
 Eight movable telescopic platforms allow the painters to access all areas of the fuselage.
 It looked like a scene out of a science fiction movie!